-- Project design to mitigate impacts and optimize benefits; - Protocol during construction to mitigate environmental and social impacts to preconstruction conditions; - Protocol for confirming and documenting authorization of impacts on any affected land and assets prior to connection; - Consultation mechanism on the project and the ESMF and records of consultation; - Complaint / grievance handling mechanism; - Roles, responsibilities and capacity of those involved; - · Monitoring and reporting mechanism; and - Budget mechanism
+- Project design to mitigate impacts and optimize benefits; - Protocol during construction to mitigate environmental and social impacts to preconstruction conditions; - Protocol for confirming and documenting authorization of impacts on any affected land and assets prior to connection; - Consultation mechanism on the project and the ESMF and records of consultation; - Complaint / grievance handling mechanism; - Roles, responsibilities and capacity of those involved; - Monitoring and reporting mechanism; and - Budget mechanism

 The ESMF was prepared based on a review of available documents provided by Solomon Power and the World Bank, as well as information provided through interviews with key Solomon Power staff, and a member of the Ministry of Lands responsible for aspects of the existing low income household electrification program.
+The locations for mini-grid expansion and new solar PV installations have yet to be confirmed.